Is Marijuana an Effective Coping Strategy for Depression or Anxiety?

 Some young people use marijuana as a means of coping with certain pressures in their lives such as exams, deadlines, relationships, and stress.
 They also report using it as a way of relieving boredom, frustration, anxiety, depression, or anger.
 While the initial feelings achieved from using marijuana can help you to relax, escape reality, and take your mind off your stress, these feelings are temporary.
 Getting high to cope with the pressures of college is not an effective way to address your problems.
 In many cases, marijuana will make the underlying problems worse because when the high wears off, you still need to face reality.
 In addition, marijuana alters the chemical composition of your brain.
 Over time these chemical changes create an increased likelihood of developing more serious mental health problems in adulthood.

 Several studies have examined the link between marijuana use and mental health problems.
 In one study researchers found that college students often use marijuana as a coping mechanism for dealing with their social anxiety.
 Although their marijuana use might temporarily alleviate their anxiety symptoms, those who used marijuana had several other problems that interfered with their success.
-One study found that that something about the way in which socially anxious individuals use marijuana as a coping strategy increases their risk for marijuana use problems, including decreased work or school productivity if the social situation in question is work or school, avoidance of social interactions with friends and family, arguments with others, and driving under the influence to or from social situation.
+One study found that something about the way in which socially anxious individuals use marijuana as a coping strategy increases their risk for marijuana use problems, including decreased work or school productivity if the social situation in question is work or school, avoidance of social interactions with friends and family, arguments with others, and driving under the influence to or from social situation.

 Other studies have shown that college students who use marijuana regularly have an increased likelihood of experiencing anxiety disorders later in life.
 According to Julia Buckner, Director of LSU’s Anxiety and Addictive Behavior Clinic, there is a strong link between marijuana use, and anxiety problems.
 In her research, she found that people who self-medicate by using marijuana to alleviate anxiety are seven times more likely to become addicted to marijuana.